Tantares/Resurfaced/Readme.md

 Licence: GPL

 # Example Usage for Modders.
+How to apply the new shader-material to a part.

 Create a file to store your material for the part, for example `material.cfg` would look like this:
 ```